Abused Chinese Immigrant Wins Motion To Reopen And Overcomes In Absentia Deportation

 After being retained the next day, Carlos verified the order was issued by the Los Angeles immigration court.
 He made arrangements to review the court’s file and hearing transcripts two days later.

-As Carlos suspected, Xiuying had been deported on an in absentia basis.
+As he suspected, Xiuying had been deported as an undocumented Chinese immigrant on an in absentia basis.

 Fighting A Deportation Order With A Motion To Reopen

 Carlos discovered the notice for her immigration hearing, alleging Xiuying was a Chinese immigrant who overstayed her visa, was sent to Henry’s address.

 Neither Xiuying nor Henry appeared at court.
 The immigration judge, believing that notice had been properly served on her at Henry’s address, ordered Xiuying to be deported in absentia for not showing up to challenge the charges.